mementum/backtrader/docs2/analyzers/analyzers.rst

   #.
 Cash and value will also be notified like it is done with the strategy
      over the ``notify_cashvalue`` method

+  #.
+Cash, value and fundvalue and fund shares will also be notified like it is
+     done with the strategy over the ``notify_fund`` method

   #. ``stop`` will be invoked to signal the end of operations

 Once the regular operations cycle has been completed, the *analyzers* featuring